-- 5.2.
-The nuclear power plant electrical power systems should meet all functional requirements under steady state, short term operation and transient conditions defined by the design basis. (see Fig. 5). - 5.3. events can cause symmetrical and asymmetrical perturbations in the plant and can be initiated: - a.
-In the transmission system with the plant on line, off line and shutdown, or as a consequence of the plant separating from the grid due to anticipated faults or voltage and frequency variations beyond an acceptable level. - b.
-By the main generator tripping leaving the on-site power systems connected to the off-site or on-site power systems. - c.
-In the on-site power systems as a result of an electrical event such as motor starting, phase to ground fault or switching surges. - 5.4.
-The impact of such events on all the on-site electrical power systems (AC and DC) (see Fig. 6) should be evaluated and confirmed that the allowable voltage and frequency requirements are not exceeded and the protection system is adequate. - 5.5.
-The grid transient system stability analyses should demonstrate that the plant could ride through and remain connected to the grid for perturbations that do not result in generator falling out of step.
+5.2.
+The nuclear power plant electrical power systems should meet all functional requirements under steady state, short term operation and transient conditions defined by the design basis.

+5.3.
+Events can cause symmetrical and asymmetrical perturbations in the plant and can be initiated:

+- In the transmission system with the plant on line, off line and shutdown, or as a consequence of the plant separating from the grid due to anticipated faults or voltage and frequency variations beyond an acceptable level. - By the main generator tripping leaving the on-site power systems connected to the off-site or on-site power systems. - In the on-site power systems as a result of an electrical event such as motor starting, phase to ground fault or switching surges.

+5.4.
+The impact of such events on all the on-site electrical power systems (AC and DC) (see Fig. 5) should be evaluated and confirmed by specific analysis that the allowable voltage and frequency requirements are not exceeded and the protection system is adequate.

+5.5.
+The grid transient system stability analyses should demonstrate that the plant could ride through and remain connected to the grid for perturbations that do not result in the generator losing synchronism with the transmission system voltage.